 If you’re writing an essay, research paper, term paper, novel, short story, poem, screenplay, blog article about essay writing—when writing just about anything, really—it’s crucial to follow an efficient writing process.
 Even if you prefer the stream of consciousness style for writing your rough draft, you still need to have an orderly system that allows you to revise and hone.

-For essay writing, we recommend the standard five-step writing process:
+For essay writing, we recommend this six-step writing process:

 It always helps to collect your thoughts before you begin writing by brainstorming.
 Based on your prompt or thesis, try to generate as many ideas as possible to include in your essay.
 Think of as many as time allows, knowing that you’ll be able to set aside the ideas that don’t work later.

 The preparation phase consists of both outlining your essay and collecting resources for evidence.
 Take a look at the results of your brainstorming session.
 First, isolate the ideas that are essential to support your thesis and then organize them in a logical and progressive order.
 In this stage you’ll incorporate your essay structure, which we explain below.

 This is the main stage of essay writing where you roll up your sleeves and actually write your first draft.
 Remember that everything doesn’t have to be perfect; this is your first draft, not your final draft, so give yourself the freedom to make errors.
 If you’re focusing on getting every single word right, you’ll miss the big picture.

 The revisions stage involves your second draft, your third draft, or even your twelfth draft if necessary.
 Address all the nuances and subtleties you glossed over in the first draft.